git-remote-gcrypt - GNU Privacy Guard-encrypted git remote

 any <giturl> where gcrypt will store the same representation in

-"Performance" below for backends comparison.
+below for discussion.

 There is also an experimental rclone:// backend for early